-And that goes for your tank accessories, too.
-Niger triggerfish produce TONS of waste.
+Niger triggerfish are also messy and produce a fair amount of waste.
 You’ll need a strong filter to help keep up with the mess.
 (This is NOT where you want to pinch pennies) But you need to protect the hoses and housing from your trigger.
 They like to chew – say the cord.
 You don’t want to invest in a high-quality filter to have your triggerfish chew through the valves.

 Are Niger Triggerfish Reef-Safe?

 Add in the complication of that “redecorating” habit, and your corals are in trouble.
-Triggers don’t check for delicate polyps before they knock over rocks or uproot a decoration.
-All they care about is making a new cave for the night – or chasing after a potential meal.
+Triggers don’t check for delicate polyps before knocking over rocks or uprooting a decoration.
+Instead, they care about making a new cave for the night or chasing after a potential meal.

 You guessed it – that means you need to think carefully about adding crustaceans.
 In THEORY, cleaner shrimp can share a tank with Niger triggerfish.
 But ONLY if the shrimp go into the aquarium FIRST.
-If you attempt to add cleaner shrimp after a trigger, they’ll assume you’re offering a snack.
+They’ll assume you’re offering a snack if you attempt to add cleaner shrimp after a trigger.
 (Not a pretty situation)

 Niger triggerfish look fearsome with those red fangs poking out.
 However, they’re calm omnivores.
 That makes them easy to feed (in theory).
 A varied diet works best.
 It’ll also prevent your trigger from hunting down tank mates.

 You can get away with offering high-quality commercial pellet food.
 NLS pellets work nicely.
 But make sure you include protein options, too.
 Your best choice will be to reach for crustaceans.
 Remember, they need to wear down their teeth.
-If they don’t, those fangs will overgrow and lead to mouth pain.
+Those fangs will overgrow and lead to mouth pain if they don’t.
 That can mean a Niger triggerfish gnawing on things you DON’T want.
 Marine crustaceans will prevent that from happening: